ambientkit/plugin/generic/tailwindcss/README.md

-# htmx
+# tailwindcss

-Package htmx is an Ambient plugin that adds the htmx JavaScript library to all pages: https://htmx.org/.
+Package tailwindcss is an Ambient plugin that adds the tailwindcss JavaScript library to all pages: https://tailwindcsscss.com/.

-**Import:** github.com/ambientkit/plugin/generic/htmx
+**Import:** github.com/ambientkit/plugin/generic/tailwindcss

 **Version:** 1.0.0